canvas-medical/canvas-plugins/README.md

 **Commands**:

-- `add-api-key`: Add a host=api-key pair to the keychain, so it can be used in other requests
+- `add-api-client-credentials`: Add a host=client_id&client_secret pair to the keychain, so it can be used to request future tokens
-- `get-api-key`: Print the api_key for the given host
+- `get-api-client-credentials`: Print the api client credentials for the given host
-- `remove-api-key`: Removes a host from the keychain, and as the default if it's the one
+- `remove-api-client-credentials`: Removes a host from the keychain, and as the default if it's the one
 - `set-default-host`: Set the host as the default host in the config file
+- `get-api-token`: Print the current api token for the given host

-### `canvas auth add-api-key`
+### `canvas auth add-api-client-credentials`

-Add a host=api-key pair to the keychain, so it can be used in other requests.
+Add a host=client_id&client_secret pair to the keychain, so it can be used to request future tokens.
 Optionally set a default so `--host` isn't required everywhere

 **Usage**: